Sani-Deshmukh/LLMs-on-Shakespeare/README.md

 lion's me yet a dateless stand esteemed me can worms to her prize doth that bed-vow

-Number of lines: 14
-Line 1: number of words = 9, number of syllables = 10
-Line 2: number of words = 9, number of syllables = 10
-Line 3: number of words = 8, number of syllables = 11
-Line 4: number of words = 10, number of syllables = 10
-Line 5: number of words = 8, number of syllables = 10
-Line 6: number of words = 9, number of syllables = 11
-Line 7: number of words = 10, number of syllables = 11
-Line 8: number of words = 6, number of syllables = 10
-Line 9: number of words = 8, number of syllables = 10
-Line 10: number of words = 10, number of syllables = 10
-Line 11: number of words = 9, number of syllables = 10
-Line 12: number of words = 8, number of syllables = 10
-Line 13: number of words = 7, number of syllables = 10
-Line 14: number of words = 9, number of syllables = 10
 Rhyme scheme: abcdefgfhijkfl

 n_state= 13
 Sonnet:
 thee thee one of dear are vial wrackful